morepath/morepath/doc/developing.rst

 marked clearly in ``CHANGES.txt`` (:doc:`changes`) with a **Breaking change** marker.

 If it is not a great burden we use deprecations.
-These are marked with **Deprecated** in ``CHANGES.txt``.
 Morepath in this case retains the old APIs but issues a deprecation warning.
 See :doc:`upgrading` for the notes for end-users concerning this.
+Here is the deprecation procedure for developers:

+* Add a **Deprecated** entry in ``CHANGES.txt`` that describes what to do, as in a **breaking change**.

+* Issue a deprecation warning in the code that is deprecated.

+* Put a ``**Deprecated**`` entry in the docstring of whatever got deprecated with a brief comment on what to do.

-When you make a deprecation put an issue labeled ``remove deprecation`` in the tracker for one release after the upcoming release that states we should remove the deprecation.
+* Put an issue labeled ``remove deprecation`` in the tracker for one release milestone after the upcoming release that states we should remove the deprecation.
+Create the milestone if needed.

-This way we don't maintain deprecations indefinitely -- one release later we remove the backwards compatibility code and deprecation warnings.
-We then repeat the information on what to do in a new **Removed** entry in ``CHANGES.txt``; treat it just like **Breaking change** and recycle the text written for the previous **Deprecated** entry for the stuff we're now removing.
+  This way we don't maintain deprecated code and their warnings indefinitely -- one release later we remove the backwards compatibility code and deprecation warnings.

+* Once we go and remove code, we repeat the information on what to do in a new *Removed** entry in ``CHANGES.txt``; treat it just like **Breaking change** and recycle the text written for the previous **Deprecated** entry for the stuff we're now removing.